Abdul: Etymology

-In Arabic language, the word عبد DIN means "slave" or "servant", from the triliteral root ع-ب-د ʕ-B-D, which is also related to the word عبادة DIN, "worshiping".
-The word has the positive connotation in the Islamic faith.
+In Arabic, the word عبد DIN means "slave" or "servant", from the triliteral root ع-ب-د ʕ-B-D. It is related to the word عبادة DIN, which means "worshiping".
+The word has a positive connotation in the Islamic faith.

 Theophoric naming

-Essentially there is no Abdul without the second part, when written in Arabic, thus it appears as a component of many Arabic and specifically Muslim names, where it is the opening of a religiously based name, meaning: "Servant of..." with the last component of the name being one of the names of God in Islam, which would form a Muslim Arabic theophoric name.
+Essentially there is no Abdul without the second part, when written in Arabic, thus it appears as a component of many Arabic and specifically Muslim names, where it is the opening of a religiously based name, meaning: "Servant of the..." with the last component of the name being one of the names of God in Islam, which would form a Muslim Arabic theophoric name.
 Such as Abdullah simply meaning "Servant of God" while "Abdul Aziz" means "Servant of the Almighty" and so on.

-The name Abdul Masih, ("Servant of Christ") is an Arabic Christian equivalent.
+The names Abdul Masih, ("Servant of the Messiah/Christ") and Abdus Salib ("Servant of the Cross") are Arabic Christian equivalents.

 In addition, Abdul is occasionally, though much more rarely, used in reference to a figure other than God.
 For example, the Indian name Abdul Mughal ("Servant of the Mughal Empire").